 - Hard inquiries — your recent applications for new credit.

-- Public records — such as bankruptcies, civil judgments or tax liens.
+- Public records — such as bankruptcies or civil judgments.

 The best way to know what factors are affecting your credit scores is to look over them often - and you can check your credit score from Experian.
 You'll get a list of the credit score factors that are impacting this score the most.
 If you're trying to improve your credit scores, you should consider tackling these factors first.